The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Module extensions and projective embeddings

 Let now $p_1$ and $p_2$ be two collinear points in $\Gamma$.
 The vector $v := x_{p_1}-x_{p_2}=(w_0+x_{p_1})-(w_0+x_{p_2})$ represents a point of the line of $\PG(V')$ through $\eps'(p_1)$ and $\eps'(p_2).$ That line is a line of $\eps'(\Gamma)$, since $p_1$ and $p_2$ are collinear in $\Gamma$.
 Hence there exists a point $p_3$ in the line of $\Gamma$ through $p_1$ and $p_2$ such that $\langle v\rangle = \eps'(p_3)$.
 However $v\in X$, since $v = x_{p_1}-x_{p_2}$ and $x_{p_1}, x_{p_2}\in X$.
 So $\eps'(p_3)$ is represented by a vector $v \in X$.
 On the other hand, $\eps'(p_3)$ is represented by $w_0 + x_{p_3}$.
 Therefore $w_0 = 0$ and $x_{p_3}$ is proportional to $v$.
 So, every point of $\eps'(\Gamma)$ is represented by a vector in $X$.
 This implies that $\eps'(\Gamma)$ generates $\PG(X)$ which is a proper subspace of $\PG(V')$.
 A contradiction has been reached.

 Therefore $V'$ is non-split.
-A similar argument works for $V'/W_0$ where $W_0$ is an arbitrary proper subspace of $W.$ So, $V'$ is totally non-split. \end{proof}
+Since $V'/W_0$ is a central extension of $V$, the same argument used for $V'$ applies to $V'/W_0$.
+Hence $V'/W_0$ is non-split for any arbitrary proper subspace $W_0$ of $W.$ So, $V'$ is totally non-split. \end{proof}

 In the sequel $V' = W\cdot V$ is a given extension of $V$ and $\pi$ is the morphism from $\PG(V')$ to $\PG(V)$ induced by the natural projection of $V'$ onto $V$.
 For the moment we assume neither that $V'$ hosts a cover of $\eps$ nor that it is central as an extension of $V$.
+We also make no assumptions on $G.$